Growing Complexities in Logistics and Supply Chain Management

 - assess fundamental dimensions of logistics strategy, innovation, transformation, and organizational leadership

-In 2014, U.S. News & World Report ranked the Penn State Smeal College of Business supply chain/logistics graduate program as the third best in the nation.
-Additionally, a comprehensive industry report released by Gartner in 2011 ranked Penn State’s supply chain program as the leading graduate supply chain program in the United States based on industry value, program depth, and scope.
-Penn State’s Smeal College of Business is AACSB accredited and employers consistently recognize the very high quality of this master’s degree program.
+A comprehensive industry report released by Gartner, Inc. ranks Penn State’s supply chain program as the #1 graduate supply chain program in the United States based on industry value, program depth, and scope.
+Additionally, U.S. News & World Report ranks the Penn State Smeal College of Business supply chain/logistics graduate program as the third best in the nation.
+Penn State’s Smeal College of Business is AACSB accredited and employers consistently recognize the very high quality of this master's program.

 Because the 12-credit Graduate Certificate in Supply Chain Management consists of the first three courses of the master's program, you may also apply for the certificate if you would like to add this quality credential to your transcript even before you complete the full master’s.